avicennaresearch/ema_software_map/README.md

 1. Deletes the old sheet.
 2. Creates a new sheet using the values in this JSON.
-3. Applies the formatting: cell colors, frozen rows and columns, % format of the score cells, grouping of rows and columns, and so on.
+3. Applies the formatting: cell colors, frozen rows and columns, % format of the coverage cells, grouping of rows and columns, and so on.
-4. Updates the formula of score cells based on the row IDs.
+4. Updates the formula of coverage cells based on the row IDs.

 This method allows us to work on the JSON file to discuss the changes, but always have the sheet as an easy way to see the results.